hahn-th/homematicip-rest-api/README.md

 Each push on the master branch will trigger a build.
 That way you can test the latest version of the library with your systems.
 Just run `pip install -U homematicip --pre` to get the package.

+## New devices and config dump
+If you missing a device which is not implemented yet, open an issue and append a dump of your configuration to it.
+To create a dump the CLI: `python hmip_cli.py --dump-configuration --anonymize`.
+See [Usage](#usage) for more instructions.

 ## Usage
 ### Generate Token
 First run `python hmip_generate_auth_token.py` (from the command line) to get an auth token for your access point. it will generate a “config.ini” in your current directory.